 Attrition is a major drain on production.
-Application modernisation necessitates all hands on deck.
+Application modernization necessitates all hands on deck.
 To pioneer the way rather than abandon the docks, you'll need confident, mature, and astute leadership.
 Ensure that key individuals are on board and ready to support you to the moon and back before embarking on such a reoccurring project.

 Modernization of IT Strategy

 While the processes outlined above are critical to a successful IT modernization strategy, the process is often lengthy, costly, and time demanding.
-According to Couchbase study, up to 90% of digital transitions fail.
+According to a Couchbase study, up to 90% of digital transitions fail.
 Outsourcing your IT modernization needs to an IT service firm like Syoft can help your company gain visibility and stability while also allowing it to function more strategically.